dn070017/QuantEval/README.md

  # QuantEval
  ## About
- QuantEval is an analsis pipeline which evaluate the reliability of quantification tools.
+ QuantEval is an analysis pipeline which evaluate the reliability of quantification tools.
 There are three modes in the QuantEval main program.
 (1) <b>Reference Mode</b>, (2) <b>Contig Mode</b> and (3) <b>Match Mode</b>.
 The first two modes read the quantification results and build a ambiguity cluster based on connected components for the reference transcripts and contig sequences.
 The match mode built relations between contigs and reference transcripts.
  ## Reference
  > Ping-Han Hsieh, Yen-Jen Oyang and Chien-Yu Chen.
-Effect of de novo transcriptome assembly on quality of read mapping and transcript quantification.
+Effect of de novo transcriptome assembly on transcript quantification.
 2018, bioRxiv 380998.
  ## Manual
  - Run all the analysis in the study:
  ```shell